chulopapi/noteTaker/README.md

 * [Test](#Test)
 * [Questions](#Contact)
 # Installation
-`you can clone my repository or you can just run the application at:  https://note-taker-chulopapi.herokuapp.com/`
+`Please clone my repository at: https://github.com/chulopapi/noteTaker.
+You will need to install all npm packages and dependencies.`

 # Usage
-`All you have to go to https://note-taker-chulopapi.herokuapp.com/.
-This application was installed in Heroku so you there is no need to do any installation.`
+`This application access stored notes and has the ability to add/remove notes.
+I used Express server, back end and front end was provided.
+All you have to go to https://note-taker-chulopapi.herokuapp.com/.`

 # Contribution
 `If you would like to contribute, clone my repo and add functionality.`